- Breast augmentation using implants has been an established procedure with a long historical record of safety.

 - Slight breast ptosis

 - After breastfeeding some patients experience significant upper pole breast volume loss.
-A suitably size breast implants can provide some lifting effect and restoration of the upper pole volume loss.
+Suitably sized breast implant can provide some lifting effect and restoration of the upper pole volume loss.

 - Post mastectomy reconstruction